Irenyak1/openmrs-contrib-analyzecontributions/README.md

     // OSX requires "-Des.network.bindHost=0.0.0.0" (not sure if other OSs do) docker run -d -p 9200:9200 -p 9300:9300 elasticsearch -Des.network.bindHost=0.0.0.0

-2. Download npm dependencies
+2. Download dependencies from npm

     npm install

-3. Fetch the data from github and load it into elasticsearch
+3. Fetch the data from github and load it into elasticsearch (use your GitHub username and password to avoid being rate-limited by the GitHub REST API)

     node fetch-from-github.js